Related Rates via the Physics (Vector Projection) Method

 \[a^2 = b^2 + c^2 - 2bc\cos A\]

 When \(A = 90°\), we get \(\cos A = 0\) and this reduces to \(a^2 = b^2 + c^2\), which is just the Pythagorean theorem.
-This formula lets you find a missing side when you know two sides and the included angle, or find a missing angle when you know all three sides.
+This formula determines a missing side given two sides and the included angle, or a missing angle given all three sides.

 Any velocity vector can be decomposed (split) into two perpendicular components.
 For example, if you have a velocity \(\vec{v}\) and a reference direction, you can write: